CodeMarie/final-project-part-2-dash-app/README.md

 Deployment used a Heroku account.
 Be aware if within EU, for GDPR select an application hosted on an European server if situated within EU or GB or follow relevant local rules.

-Ensure there is a .gitignore file in place which contains any large files and .env/ Upload to Github Repository and then follow the steps on Heroku to connect this repository and
+Ensure there is a .gitignore file in place which contains any large files and .env/ Upload to Github Repository and then follow the steps on Heroku to connect this repository, i.e. link Github repo and deploy and run app after build is complete.
+If any errors occur view logs for further insight.

 # References